Hsiao-Hung Pai

-Hsiao-Hung Pai is a London-based journalist and writer.
-Her book Chinese Whispers: The True Story Behind Britain's Hidden Army of Labour was short-listed for the 2009 Orwell Prize and her Scattered Sand:The Story of China's Rural Migrants won the Bread and Roses Award in 2013.
+Hsiao-Hung Pai is a London-based British-Taiwanese journalist and writer.
+Her book Chinese Whispers: The True Story Behind Britain's Hidden Army of Labour was short-listed for the 2009 Orwell Prize and her Scattered Sand: The Story of China's Rural Migrants won the Bread and Roses Award in 2013.

-Hsiao-Hung has written for The Guardian, Open Democracy, Red Pepper, Feminist Review, Socialist Review, Chinese Times UK, Chinese Weekly, The Storm (as a columnist), and many other Chinese-language publications worldwide.
+Hsiao-Hung has written for The Guardian, OpenDemocracy, Red Pepper, Feminist Review, Socialist Review, Chinese Times UK, Chinese Weekly, The Storm (as a columnist), and other Chinese-language publications worldwide.

 Background

 Hsiao-Hung Pai was born in Taiwan.

-Pai has lived in the UK since 1991.
-She holds masters' degrees (MA) in Critical & Cultural Theory (University of Wales, College of Cardiff), East Asian politics & history (University of Durham) and Journalism, with distinction (University of Westminster).
+Pai has lived in the United Kingdom since 1991.
+She holds master's degrees (MA) in Critical & Cultural Theory (University of Wales, College of Cardiff), East Asian politics & history (University of Durham) and Journalism, with distinction (University of Westminster).